 Money Cleansing at Kawagoe Kumano Shrine

-Whether washing the coins and notes in your wallet in a Japanese shrine sound like a weird idea to you or not, you would want to go with the suit and put some Japanese yen in a small colander and wash it in the small pond.
+Whether washing the coins and notes in your wallet in a Japanese shrine sounds like a weird idea to you or not, you would want to go with the suit and put some Japanese yen in a small colander and wash it in the small pond.
 Because Zeniarai Benzaiten (銭洗弁財天) is one of the gods enshrined in Kawagoe Kumano Shrine, it is said that if you use the purified money, it will attract more money for you!

 The correct way to perform this ritual is to greet the god of Itsukushima Shrine (厳島神社), enshrined in the small shrine next to the pond.
 While some throw coins into the pond, it is not the right thing to do.
 Coins should go into the donation box.